Puppet Master (Marvel Comics): Fictional character biography

 Philip Masters, the man who becomes the Puppet Master, was born in Dragorin, a town in the small fictional Balkan nation of Transia.
-He moved to the United States at the age of eight.
-Growing up he was socially maladjusted and had no friends.
-(According to Spider-Man Family #4, his mother died when he was young and he was often picked on, which caused him to turn to his puppets for "friendship".)
+His family immigrated to the United States when he was eight.
+Growing up, he was socially maladjusted and had no friends.

-After he finished college he went into business with Jacob Reiss.
-Philip was jealous of Reiss' wealth and of his family and decided to sabotage his workplace, but Reiss caught him in the act.
-The two of them break into a fight which results in an explosion that kills Reiss and blinds his daughter Alicia, who was also caught in the blast.
+After finishing college, he went into business with Jacob Reiss.
+Overcome with jealousy towards his partner's success and happy family life, he tried to sabotage Reiss' projects but was caught in the act.
+A fight breaks out, and Phillip uses chemicals to create an explosion that kills Reiss.
+However, he also unintentionally injures Reiss' young daughter Alicia, leaving her with permanent blindness.
+Phillip plays the explosion off as an accident, and then starts a relationship with Reiss' wife, Marcia.
+He marries Marcia and adopts Alicia, who becomes a sculptor after admiring her stepfather's work.
+Later, Marcia dies, and it is more than he can bear.
+Blaming the world for his misfortune, he devises a means of creating puppets of real people and using them for crime.

-Phillip plays the explosion off as an accident, and then starts a relationship Reiss' wife, Marcia.
-He marries Marcia and adopts Alicia.
-Later, Marcia dies and it is more than he can bear and he loses his sanity.
-He begins experimenting with the radioactive clay puppets that he uses to control specific individuals' bodies.
-When the Human Torch interferes with one of his experiments, he sets about bringing down the Fantastic Four.
-He captures the Invisible Girl and the Thing, and masterminds a mass jailbreak using the warden's trustee.
-He then falls through a window to his death after tripping over Alicia's hand.
+When the Human Torch interferes with one of his experiments and gets him arrested and convicted, he sets about bringing down the Fantastic Four.
+He captures the Invisible Girl and the Thing, and masterminds a mass jailbreak by fashioning a puppet of the warden's trustee.
+He then falls through a window after tripping over Alicia's hand.

 Though his fatal fall is alluded to in his subsequent appearance, it is never explained how he is still alive.
 He has himself committed to a sanitorium for several months in the belief that this will allow the world to forget him.
-Upon release he takes control of Namor and uses him to battle the Fantastic Four.
+Upon release, he takes control of Namor and uses him to battle the Fantastic Four.
 He also pits the Human Torch and the Thing against each other.
 He teams up with the Mad Thinker and uses the original X-Men to battle the Fantastic Four.
 Teaming up again with the Thinker, who would become his frequent ally, he battles the Thing and the Torch again, using animated life-size mannequins to battle the pair.

 The Puppet Master is later seen among a group of criminals assembled by Doctor Doom.
 He then controls Namor again.
 He opposes the original X-Men through the mind-controlled Mimic.
 He also sparks a battle between the Hulk and Namor by controlling the Hulk.